simonjstanford/wpf-notes/WPF Intro.md

 ## WPF Control Categories

 WPF controls can be categorized in to four categories:-
 - Control: - This is the basic control with which you will work most of time.
-For example textbox, buttons etc. Now controls which are standalone control like button , text box , labels etc are termed as content control.
-Now there are other controls which can hold other controls, for instance itemscontrols.
-Itemscontrol can have multiple textbox controls, label controls etc.
+For example `TextBox`, `Button` etc. Now controls which are standalone control like button , text box , labels etc are termed as content control.
+Now there are other controls which can hold other controls, for instance `itemscontrol`. `Itemscontrol` can have multiple `textbox` controls, label controls etc.
-- Shape: - These controls help us to create simple graphic controls like Ellipse, line, rectangle etc.
+- Shape: - These controls help us to create simple graphic controls like ellipse, line, rectangle etc.
 - Panel: - These controls help to align and position the controls.
 For instance grid helps us to align in a table manner, stack panel helps for horizontal and vertical alignment.
 - Content presenter: - This control helps to place any XAML content inside it.
 Used when we want to add dynamic controls on a WPF screen.